 It may help to first define what some of these grey hat tactics actually are; however the nature of these tactics is to be a bit unclear.
 Some experts will say a few of these tactics belong on the black list or the white list, but overall most agree upon the following:

 It is highly recommended that you never use grey hat tactics, despite their being grey.
 However, these tactics are not considered black because there are very specific situations where they might be used by a company.

 You are really not supposed to pay another website to link back to your website.
 Linking should only happen if the link adds value to the reader because the site actually offers a great and relevant page.

-When to use it: There are sites that work as a directory site (such as Business.com) where you can buy a link to your company website.
+When to use it: There are sites like an authoritative human edited directory like ( Business.com) where you can pay to be reviewed for inclusion.
 Although this is a paid link, it isn’t considered unethical in the eyes of search engines.

 Search engines do not like to show the same content in search results because that is not valuable to a user.
 It also costs resources for a search engine to index a webpage, so search engines are not interested in using more resources to index two identical pages.
 It can be tough for search engines to know which version of the content was the original, so it causes quite a few headaches.

 When to use it: It is considered a reasonable form of SEO strategy if the content is duplicated on an index site.
 In other words, if a site exists specifically to index articles on the web, this is considered OK by the search engines.

 This can be seen as a way to trick a search engine into thinking a website is something that it is not.
 This can be done by manipulating the Meta data of a website or the IP addresses.
 In the past, this is a practice that I have deemed a black hat tactic; however after further research I suppose there are a few rare instances where this is considered acceptable.

 When to use it: Some websites have content that is available only to members of the website.
 In this instance, there would be two different sets of webpages—one for humans and one for bots.
 Some experts recommend that if you fall into this category you contact Google with your reasoning.